vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > _Note: that a DKIM record is required for each sending server or mail provider._

-How you set up DKIM can vary depending on your mail provider; setting up DKIM for [Google Workplace](https://support.google.com/a/answer/180504?hl=en) differs from [Exchange Online](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dkim-configure?view=o365-worldwide#steps-to-create-enable-and-disable-dkim-from-microsoft-defender-portal) in Microsoft Defender for Office 365.
+How you set up DKIM can vary depending on your mail provider; setting up DKIM for [Salesforce](https://help.salesforce.com/s/articleView?id=sf.emailadmin_create_secure_dkim.htm&type=5) differs from [Exchange Online](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dkim-configure?view=o365-worldwide#steps-to-create-enable-and-disable-dkim-from-microsoft-defender-portal) in Microsoft Defender for Office 365.

 ## DMARC
 ### What is DMARC